Ceph Deployment for Working with QEMU VMs

 - Generates a new SSH key for the Ceph cluster (

-label to the local host.
-Any host with this label will get a copy of/etc/ceph/ceph.conf
+_adminlabel to the local host.
+Any host with this label will get a copy of/etc/ceph/ceph.confand/etc/ceph/ceph.client.admin.keyring.

 Run Bootstrapper.